The Green Manalishi (With the Two Prong Crown): Live versions

-A 16-minute live version of "The Green Manalishi" was recorded in February 1970, prior to the single's release in May, but it remained unreleased until 1985 when it was unofficially released on a number of records, such as Shanghai Records' Cerulean and Rattlesnake Shake.
-In 1998 it was issued with along with the entire set of recordings on the Live in Boston: Remastered three-CD boxed set.
+Fleetwood Mac began performing the song at the end of 1969, with Green introducing it as "a song about the devil."
+A 16-minute live version of "The Green Manalishi" was recorded in February 1970, prior to the single's recording in April, but it initially remained unreleased until 1998, when it was issued on the Live in Boston: Remastered album.